 Visiting some of the bigger springs in Florida has been one of the absolute highlights of my visit to the state.
 The water is often clear and beautiful and the springs are usually surrounded by lush vegetation and an abundance of wildlife.
 In particular, several of these springs provide a winter home for the amazing West Indian Manatee who would otherwise freeze to death in the cold ocean waters.
 The constant temperatures of the springs allow the manatee to stay warm enough to make it through the winter and then head back out to sea for the summertime.

-During my six weeks in Florida, I only scratched the surface of all the wonderful springs the state has to offer, but I thought I would share some of my favorites with you here.
+During my six weeks in Florida, I only scratched the surface of all of the wonderful springs which the state has to offer, but I thought I would share some of my favorites with you here.

 Alexander Springs Recreation Area in Ocala National Forest was the first spring I visited in Florida.
-With access to the Florida Trail and some wonderful boardwalks within the park itself, this was a great park to do some hiking.
+With access to the Florida Trail and some wonderful boardwalks within the park itself, this was a great park to do some hiking in.
 The springs themselves were beautiful, and I loved going for a kayak ride down the river.
 It was much quieter than several of the other springs I visited, but certainly still a beautiful place.

 Weeki Wachee Springs

 Weeki Wachee Springs was an amazing place to visit.
 Kayaking down the river on a clear day was truly a magical experience.
 The water was unbelievably clear and on a sunny day I could see thousands of fish swimming underneath my kayak.
 The mullet were jumping two to three feet out of the water (to clean their gills), and I even spotted a few manatee near the take-out point.
-I would definitely recommend this spring as one of my favorites in the state.
+I would definitely recommend this spring as it was one of my favorites in the state.

 I also visited Wakulla Springs on a mostly cloudy day, but it was yet another amazing Florida spring.
-There are two highlights to a visit to Wakulla Springs, the historic lodge and the boat tour.
-The lodge is really cool, with some wonderful history behind it, and the boat tour, at only $8, may be the best bargain in the state.
+There are two highlights to a visit to Wakulla Springs: the historic lodge and the boat tour.
+The lodge is really cool, with some wonderful history behind it, while the boat tour, at only $8, may be the best bargain in the state.
 The boat tour took us down river where we saw hundreds of birds and dozens of alligators, including quite a few babies.
-We even saw some manatee on the trip, Our guide and captain was one of the park rangers, and he was absolutely wonderful at pointing out what we were seeing and explaining its role in the ecosystem of the park.
+We even saw some manatee on the trip, Our guide and captain was one of the park rangers, and he was absolutely wonderful at pointing out what we were seeing and explaining each’s role in the ecosystem of the park.
 Wakulla Springs is just south of Tallahassee and well worth the detour if you are in the area.

 As you can see, I’ve really enjoyed visiting some of the natural springs of Florida.
 They are a far cry from Disney or Miami Beach and much more my style.
 This is what I was looking for when I came to Florida, and I’m so glad I was able to find it.
 Whatever you come to Florida to do, there is probably a state park or natural area not far away.
 Be sure you make some time to visit one, you won’t be sorry you did!